MetehanUnal00/Aparment-Manager/readme.md

   1. Manager logs in.
   2. Navigates to "Flats Management" or "Register New Flat" section.
-  3. Fills in flat details (number, tenant info, monthly rent/dues).
+  3. Fills in flat details (number, monthly rent/dues) and tenant details (first name, last name, contact number, email).
   4. Submits the form.
-  5. System saves the new flat to the database.
+  5. System saves the new flat and associated tenant to the database.
   6. Confirmation message is shown.
 - Manager Records a Payment:

   1. Manager logs in.
   2. Navigates to "Payments" or "Dashboard" (where debtors might be listed).
-  3. Selects a flat or tenant.
+  3. Selects a flat (which will show associated tenant information).
   4. Clicks "Record Payment".
   5. Enters payment details (amount, date, month paid for, method).
   6. Submits the form.